pbuehler/documentation/docs/tutorials/tableCombinations.md

 If we'd e.g. like to loop over all collisons and over all tracks belonging to a collision we would typically setup a 2-loop structure - first looping over all collisions and within this loop, loop over all tracks belonging to the collision.

-Using the full power of the process function this can be done without explicit looping over the collisions.
-In the code snippet below, the process function is given two arguments, an argument of type Collision and one of type Tracks.
-In this case the framework takes care of selecting the tracks belonging to a given collision.
-The process function is executed for each entry in the Collisions table with the tracks belonging to the given collision only.
+Using the full power of the task's process method this can be done without explicit looping over the collisions.
+In the code snippet below, the process method is called with two arguments, an argument of type Collision and one of type Tracks.
+In this case the framework takes care of selecting (grouping) the tracks belonging to a given collision.
+The process method is executed for each entry in the Collisions table with the tracks belonging to the given collision only.

 ```cpp
 struct ATask {